-History is alive and well at Nazareth College.
-It thrives in the memories of a holocaust survivor and a German WWII soldier — both recent guest lecturers.
-It can be experienced directly through internships at the local museums.
-It can be found in unforgettable experiences such as our study abroad program in Asian studies, where students spend the summer in China.
+History thrives in the memories of a Holocaust survivor and a German WWII soldier — both recent guest lecturers.
+It's experienced through internships at local museums.
+It's found in unforgettable experiences such as our study abroad program in Asian studies, where students spend a summer in China.

 The history major at Nazareth College is the study of human experience across time, an examination into the patterns of politics and power, and an exploration into past lives.
-But most important, history at Nazareth is relevant — a living experience that gives students a sense of perspective and a global world view.
+But most important, history at Nazareth is relevant — a living experience that provides perspective and a global world view.

 Education: B.A. and M.A., SUNY Buffalo; M.A. and Ph.D., University of Oklahoma